jemshep/hello-world/README.md

 hello-world
 ===========

-A test repo to get me started
+A test repo to get me started.

+An edited readme.